handewo/gojump/README.md

 ## Introduction
 GoJump is a bastion server inspired by [KoKo](https://github.com/jumpserver/koko) but integrated backend and admin manager.

-Also most code in this project is copied from [KoKo](https://github.com/jumpserver/koko).
+Also most code in this project is copied & modified from [KoKo](https://github.com/jumpserver/koko).

 ## Why GoJump
 Since KoKo is just component of [JumpServer](https://github.com/jumpserver/jumpserver), it cannot run independently.